sparkbox/sparkpress-wordpress-starter/README.md

 # export your DB with a custom name
 npm run export:db validation-data

+# export your uploads folder as a zip file
+npm run export:uploads

+# export your uploads with a custom name
+npm run export:uploads validation-uploads

+# run both a DB export and an uploads export at once
+npm run export

+# run DB/uploads exports with a custom name
+npm run export validation

 # backup your DB in case you need to restore it later
 npm run backup:db

 # backup your DB with a custom name
+npm run backup:db work-in-progress-data

+# backup your uploads folder in case you need to restore it later
+npm run backup:uploads

+# backup your uploads folder with a custom name
+npm run backup:uploads work-in-progress-uploads

+# run both a DB backup and an uploads backup at once
+npm run backup

+# run DB/uploads backups with a custom name
-npm run backup:db work-in-progress
+npm run export work-in-progress
 ```

 #### Importing Databases

 You can import databases from production, a saved backup, or another developer's DB export with the `import:db` script.
-To use it, put a `*.sql.gz` file in a top-level `sync/sql` folder in the repo and run `npm run import:db`.
-This will first back up your existing database in case you need to revert back to it, and then it will import the database from the given file, effectively replacing your database with a new one.
+To use it, put a `*.sql.gz` file directly inside of a `sync/sql` folder in the repo and run `npm run import:db`.
+This will first back up your existing database to `sync/sql/backups` in case you need to revert back to it, and then it will import the database from the given file, effectively replacing your database with a new one.
+The imported SQL script will then be moved to `sync/sql/previous-imports`.

 #### Exporting Databases